 You Need Complete Transparency

 Talking to your partner is an important point.
 If you have a friendship with your ex— whether it’s a close or more distant one—you need to be completely transparent with your current spouse.
-Ideally, you’ve done this since the beginning—they don’t need to find out after the fact that the guy who got too drunk at the wedding was actually someone you used to hook up with.
+Ideally, you’ve done this since the beginning—they don’t need to find out after the fact that the guest who got too drunk at the wedding was actually someone you used to hook up with.
 And you definitely don’t want them to hear it from someone else.
-Be honest about the previous relationship, be honest about the current friendship, and consult them about how you both feel things should be handled going forward.
+Be honest about the previous relationship and the current friendship, and consult with them about how you both feel things should be handled going forward.

-Because your marriage is going to be your priority.
+Your marriage is going to be your priority.
 If your ex is not an important part of your life, there’s no point in jeopardizing your marriage just to keep up a tenuous friendship.
-You need to take your partner's feeling into consideration, every step of the way.
+You need to take your partner's feelings into consideration, every step of the way.

 Being friends with an ex can be choppy waters to navigate, whether you’re married or not.
-But marriage might be a good time to evaluate any confusing friendships and to decide whether they’re genuine—and whether they're worth it.
-Keep in mind how much this person means to you, how big of a role they’ve played in your life, then talk to your partner.
+But marriage might be a good time to evaluate any confusing friendships and decide whether they’re genuine—and whether they're worth it.
+Keep in mind how much this person means to you, and how big of a role they’ve played in your life, then talk to your partner.
 And, above all, remember that honesty is key.